Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **To reinforce the security of the API, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
 It is recommended to [create](https://www.kucoin.com/account/api) and update your API key to version 2.0.
 The API key of version 1.0 is invalid.
 [Check new signing method](#signing-a-message)**

+**08/18/21**:

+- Check and revise the document description to improve the readability of the document

 **08/09/21**:

 - Modify the request parameter time range of  [Get Account Ledgers](#get-account-ledgers).